Texas A&M vs LSU Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 25)

 Texas A&M vs. LSU Prop Picks (AI)

 Remi is pouring through mountains of stats on each line.
-In fact, anytime the Aggies and Tigers play there’s always several intriguing observations to key in on.
+In fact, anytime the Aggies and Tigers play there’s always several intriguing angles to key in on.
 Not to mention games played at Tiger Stadium in Oct almost always follow normal, predictable patterns.

-Remi's searched hard and found the best prop for this matchup:
+Remi's searched hard and found the best prop for this matchup: Z. Thomas under 35.5 Receiving Yards.

 Texas A&M vs. LSU Prediction (AI)